Food industry in Azerbaijan: Beverage industry

 One of the most popular beverages in Azerbaijan is pomegranate juice.
 In 2009, pomegranate juice named “Grante” (AzNAR, Goychay district) was awarded three gold medals at the 16th international food exhibition “Prodexpo 2009”.

-Furthermore, there are many companies specialized in the carbonated and non-gasified water sector: “Shollar”, “TAC”, “Khayal”,” Veysaloglu” and others.
-In Shahbuz and Nakhchivan, there are two mineral water enterprises: «Badamli», built in 1949 and «Sirab», built in 1976.
+Furthermore, there are many companies specialized in the carbonated and non-gasified water sector: “Shollar”, “TAC”, “Khayal”,”Veyseloglu” and others.
+In Shahbuz and Nakhchivan, there are two mineral water enterprises: «Badamli», built in 1947 and «Sirab», built in 1950.
 On October 1, 1999, the "Pepsi-Cola" water production plant was opened in the village of Sulutepe (Baku).

 Azersun Holding and Beta Group of Companies account for 62.2% and 32.1% of tea market, respectively.
 Azerbaijan is popular with Lankaran tea.
 At the international competition held in Madrid in 2002, Azerbaijani tea was awarded the Gold Prize of Europe.
 Similarly, in 2005 at the competition «On Quality and Technology» Lankaran tea was awarded gold medal.
 Black tea accounts for 98% of tea production in Azerbaijan.

 There are wine and cognac factories in Gandja, Goychay, Shamkir, Khanlar, Shamakhi and Nakhchivan.
 In total, there are 60 brands of wines (“Bayan”, “Medrese”, “Novruzlu”, “Shamkhor” and others).
 Among 44 enterprises producing alcoholic beverages, 35 of them are focused on producing beer.